Early Life and Education of Kirsty Coventry: A Complete Timeline

 August 2013: Marriage to Tyrone Seward

-In 2016, Kirsty Coventry made her fifth and final Olympic appearance at the Rio de Janeiro Olympics, repeating her 6th-place performance in the 200 metre backstroke from 2012, and retired afterwards.
-She carried the Zimbabwean flag into the stadium during the opening ceremony for the second and final time.
+In 2016, Kirsty Coventry made her fifth and final Olympic appearance at the Rio de Janeiro Olympics, repeating her 6th-place performance in the 200 metre backstroke from 2012.
+She retired after the 2016 Olympics.
+She also carried the Zimbabwean flag into the stadium during the opening ceremony for the second and final time.